-For example, if the DFR is at 2% and the total volume of issued DEs amounts to €1 trillion, as assumed in a back-of-the-envelope calculation by Bindseil and Panetta (2020), this would generate €20 billion per year-far exceeding the Eurosystem's DE-related costs12.
+For example, if the DFR is at 2% and the total volume of issued DEs amounts to $\in 1$ trillion, as assumed in a back-of-the-envelope calculation by Bindseil and Panetta (2020), this would generate $\in 20$ billion per year-far exceeding the Eurosystem's DE-related costs.
 Historically, however, European central banks have operated under regimes of reserve scarcity.
 Under such a system, the ECB would not be able to offset its costs simply by reducing reserve remuneration.

-Wide acceptance (G7) of the DE is legally enforced by obligating PSPs to charge no fees for basic DE payment services and by requiring most commercial enterprises to accept DE payments.
+Wide acceptance (G8) of the DE is legally enforced by obligating PSPs to charge no fees for basic DE payment services to end users and by requiring most commercial enterprises to accept DE payments.
 But who bears direct costs matters little, as all expenses are ultimately borne by private agents.